ilyakava/kaggle-dr/about.md

 If I had more time, my next step would have been to experiment directly with exaggerating the underestimate penalty and under-emphasizing the overestimate penalty to exert more control over the false-negative <-> false-positive tradeoff.

+## Prediction

+The actual prediction was pretty trivial.
+Since each output node after the sigmoid non-linearity take a value between 0 and 1, I count the number of nodes greater than.
+There were very few discontinuities here (98% of examples always had a lower probability for a more pathological case).
+But I also feel like maybe I could have done something more elaborate here to boost performance.

 # Training/Optimization

 ## Batch Selection